What is Rational Recovery®?

 family, neighbors or others who are coached to recall examples

 of addictive behavior.
-When the addicted person appears sufficiently humiliated, a family spokesperson says, "Because we all love you we want you to go now to the treatment center."
+When the addicted person appears sufficiently humiliated and tearful, a family spokesperson says, "Because we all love you we want you to go right now to the treatment center."
 These unethical, melodramatic confrontations not only aggravate addiction and destroy bridges of reconciliation, but rarely produce secure abstinence.

 Instead, we encourage the zero-tolerance ultimatum, coupled with the firm expectation of immediate, AVRT-based recovery.
 In this approach, the family simply confronts the addicted member with a choice between addiction and family membership.
 While this may seem excessive or even cruel, the zero-tolerance ultimatum is the kindest cut of all, because it presumes that the addicted one is capable of moral conduct and loyalty to the family.
+The family is not sending the addict away, but calling him home without his addiction.
 Of course, families who have long labored under the illusions of the disease concept of addiction, or who have become involved with the recovery group movement or addiction treatment programs, will find it very difficult to deliver an ultimatum to an individual they assume to be diseased, powerless, or in need of massive support and therapeutic services.

 Most importantly, remember there is nothing